floherent/wasm-service/docs/DEVELOPER.md

 # Developer guide

-This is the developer documentation for the `wasm-service` API.
-It dives into the technical details of the service.
+This developer documentation dives into technical details of the `wasm-service`, including its scope, its API reference and more.

+This guide will walk you through:

+- a reference implementation for running the [Web Assembly][wasm.org] (WASM) module, *also known as offline deployments*,
+- and the steps that help you set up a development environment and extend the service to suit your needs.

 ## Introduction

-`wasm-service` is a sample RESTful API that lets you to run WASM modules generated by Coherent Spark.
+`wasm-service` is a sample RESTful API that lets you run WASM modules generated by Coherent Spark.
 It is built with [Node@16.14](https://nodejs.org/en/download) and [NestJS@9.0](https://docs.nestjs.com/).
 Though it is built to be used as a standalone service, this service is also microservice-friendly.